getsentry/sentry-docs/src/wizard/javascript/remix.md

 });
 ```

 Initialize Sentry in your entry point for the server to capture exceptions and get performance metrics for your [`action`](https://remix.run/docs/en/v1/api/conventions#action) and [`loader`](https://remix.run/docs/en/v1/api/conventions#loader) functions.
-You can also initialize Sentry's database integrations, such as Prisma, to get spans for your database calls.
+You can also initialize Sentry's database integrations, such as Prisma, to get spans for your database calls:

 ```javascript
 import { prisma } from "~/db.server";